4ment/torchtree-physher/README.md

   - `ConstantSiteModel`
   - `WeibullSiteModel`

-Note that the type of every sub-model of the tree likelihood object (e.g. site, tree models...) has to replaced.
+Note that the type of every sub-model of the tree likelihood object (e.g. site, tree models...) has to be replaced.

 For example if we want to use ADVI with an unrooted tree and a Weibull site model: